redis/redis-doc/topics/performance-on-cpu.md

     tar xvf perf.data.tar.bz2 -C ~/.debug

-wherever machine you need to run `perf report` on.
+on the machine where you need to run `perf report`.

 ### Sampling stack traces using bcc/BPF's profile